uxumax/access_telebot/README.md

 ### Telegram Bot Setup

-Do not create Chat models manually.
+Do not create Chat instance manually.
 At first you have to set your Telegram bot as an administrator of the chat access that you are going to sell.
-After adding it as an administrator, the channel/chat will appear in the admin panel as a `Chat` model.
-After this you can create `Subsciption` models with preferred periods and prices
+After adding it as an administrator, the channel/chat will appear in the admin panel as a `Chat` instance.
+After this you can create `Subsciption` instances with preferred periods and prices

 ### Tron Address Model

-This model contains addresses and private keys of TRON chain wallets.
+This table contains addresses and private keys of TRON chain wallets.
 New wallet creates automatically when all others are busy.

 ### Using Django Manage from the Host